 OK, if you reach this question, you are using a relational database and a static domain model.
 So we can finally talk about the use cases you have to implement.
 For this discussion, I like to group them into 2 categories:

-- standard CRUD (Create, Read, Update, Delete) operations,
+- Standard CRUD (Create, Read, Update, Delete) operations,

 If all your use cases fall into the same category, the decision is pretty simple.

 JPA and Hibernate ORM are a great fit for standard CRUD operations.
 They make the implementation of these use cases very easy and efficient.
-But complex reporting or data mining related use cases are not a good fit because you need to use very complex queries which you can better implement with SQL than with JPQL or HQL.
+But complex reporting or data mining related use cases are not a good fit because you need to use very complex queries, which you can better implement with SQL than with JPQL or HQL.

 Complex reporting or data mining related use cases are not a good fit for JPA and Hibernate.
 You need to implement very complex queries for these use cases, and you should better implement them with SQL than with JPQL or HQL.

-But for most applications consist of a lot of different use cases and not all of them fall into the same category.
+But most applications consist of a lot of different use cases, and not all of them fall into the same category.
 In that case, JPA and Hibernate ORM might still be a good fit if you don’t have to implement too many complex queries.
 But more about that in the next question.